PyCQA/doc8/README.rst

       --no-sphinx           do not ignore sphinx specific false positives --ignore-path path    ignore the given directory or file (globs are supported)
+      --default-extension extension
+                            Default file extension to use when a file is found without a file extension.
       --max-line-length int
                             maximum allowed line length (default: 79)
       -e extension, --extension extension
                             check file extensions of the given type (default:
                             .rst, .txt)
       -v, --verbose         run in verbose mode
+      --version             Show the version and exit.

 Ini file usage
 **************